itsAmeMario0o/CloudGuardians/1-EKS/README.md

 Ready to bring your EKS cluster to life?
 Follow these simple incantations:

 1. **Create a key**: Create a key pair that will be used for connecting to Bastion Host and EKS Node Group instances.
-In the AWS Console EC2:
+In the AWS Console:

    EC2 -> Network & Security -> Key Pairs -> Create Key Pair